Robert Plant: Sensational Space Shifters (2012–2018)

 To celebrate Record Store Day 2015 (Saturday 18 April), Plant released a special 10-inch live EP titled More Roar, which was limited to 10,000 copies.
 During a concert at Hammerstein Ballroom in New York City on 19 September 2015, Plant hinted at plans for a new album with the Sensational Space Shifters, stating, "We'll go make another record and then we'll come see you guys even more."

-On April 25, 2015, Plant headlined a special event, "Lead Belly at 125" - a tribute to American Folk Legend Lead Belly at Kennedy Centre in conjunction with the Grammy Museum and performed with Alison Krauss, Viktor Krauss, Buddy Miller.
+On 25 April 2015, Plant headlined a special event, "Lead Belly at 125" – a tribute to American Folk Legend Lead Belly at Kennedy Centre in New York City in conjunction with the Grammy Museum and performed with Alison Krauss, Viktor Krauss, Buddy Miller.

-Plant covered Elbow's track, "Blanket of Night", featured on the British Red Cross' compilation LP "The Long Road", released on March 4, 2016.
+Plant covered Elbow's track, "Blanket of Night", featured on the British Red Cross' compilation LP "The Long Road", released on 4 March 2016.
 The LP aimed to raise awareness of the "struggles faced by refugees and asylum seekers at a time of increased global conflict and migration".
 "We have a worldwide international catastrophe," says Plant.
 "Talking about it is one thing, doing something about it is another.
-The position we are in, it’s paramount we all do our best one way or another to help."
+The position we are in, it's paramount we all do our best one way or another to help."
 Plant later confirmed that in October he would join artists including Emmylou Harris, Steve Earle, Patty Griffin, for select dates on the Lampedusa Concerts for Refugees tour.
-The tour across 11 North American cities was a series of acoustic concerts intended to raise awareness of the worldwide refugee crisis and funds to support educational programs for refugees.
+The tour across 11 North American cities was a series of acoustic concerts intended to raise awareness of the worldwide refugee crisis and funds to support educational programmes for refugees.

 Plant's eleventh solo album, Carry Fire, was released on 13 October 2017 and was the second studio album to be supported by his band the Sensational Space Shifters.
 In 2018, Plant received the AMA Lifetime Achievement Award at the UK Americana Honors & Awards.
 Plant headlined the Sunday night of Iceland's Secret Solstice Festival in Reykjavík on 23 June 2019.